 Caffeine is probably the most well-known energy booster in the world, and is included in everything from your morning cup of coffee to pre-workout supplements and fat burners.
 It increases the mobility of fat cells, allowing them to be used more readily as fuel, and it’s also complementary to various other fat burning supplements.
 It blocks the enzyme cAMP, which allows the other ingredients in these supplements to remain active for a longer period of time.

-Most fat burning supplements contain stimulants which can be addictive for some people.
+Most fat burning supplements contain stimulants that can be addictive for some people.
 For those with anxiety issues, stimulants should generally be avoided as they can exacerbate the condition.